If you’re looking for a holiday abroad, Portugal may be on your list.

 Porto

-Porto is Portugal’s second-largest city after Lisbon, and although it’s situated at the mouth of a major river and has a colourful and dramatic cityscape, it offers a very different experience.
+Porto is Portugal’s second-largest city after Lisbon.
+And although it’s situated at the mouth of a major river and has a colourful and dramatic cityscape, it offers a different experience.

 Much smaller than the capital, Porto is incredibly accessible, and a long weekend is enough time to get a feel for the city and discover its most popular sites and attractions.
-Plus, it doesn’t suffer from overcrowding in the busy summer months – so if you’re looking for a chilled and relaxing break, it’s a wise choice.
+Plus, it doesn’t suffer from overcrowding in the busy summer months – so if you’re looking to relax, it’s a wise choice.

-Packed with baroque churches and neoclassical buildings, Porto is a must-visit for architecture enthusiasts.
+Its baroque churches and neoclassical buildings make Porto a must-visit for architecture enthusiasts.
 The needle-like Torre dos Clérigos and Sé Cathedral are especially impressive; as is the iconic double-decked iron bridge Ponte Dom Luís I that soars over the River Douro and joins the city with the port wine houses of Vila Nova de Gaia.

 Even the stations are magnificent here – every inch of São Bento station’s walls, for example, are covered with beautiful ceramic tiles.

-The cuisine in Porto is widely considered to be the best in the country, so foodies will be in their element.
-Famous dishes include aletria, a rice pudding-like dessert that’s made with angel hair pasta; francesinha, a ham and steak sandwich baked with cheese; and Queijo da Serra da Estrela, a rich, soft cheese.
+Porto’s cuisine is arguably the best in the country, so foodies will be in their element.
+Famous dishes include aletria, a rice pudding-like dessert made with angel hair pasta; francesinha, a ham and steak sandwich baked with cheese; and Queijo da Serra da Estrela, a rich, soft cheese.

 And, of course, there’s the port, which is a reason in itself to visit.
 Though if you’re more of a wine drinker, the celebrated vineyards of the Douro Valley are just a short drive away.